ThoSe1990/cucumber-cpp-docs/docs/chapters/01_cucumber_cpp.rst

   cmake -S . -B ./build -DCMAKE_TOOLCHAIN_FILE=./build/conan_toolchain.cmake
   cmake --build ./build

 And we're done.
-If you want now to use cucumber-cpp in your projects, you have to use the just created Conan package and use it accordingly.
+If you want to use cucumber-cpp in your projects, you have to get the Conan package you just created and use it accordingly.

 See ``./conanfile.txt``: